World Toilet Day: Background

-Worldwide, 4.2 billion people live without "safely managed sanitation" and around 673 million people worldwide practice open defecation.
+Worldwide, 3.47 billion people live without "safely managed sanitation" and around 419 million people practice open defecation.
 Having to urinate in the open can also be difficult for women and girls.
 Females tend to resort to the cover of darkness to give them more privacy, but then risk being attacked when alone at night.

 It has been estimated that 58% of all cases of diarrhea worldwide in 2015 were caused by unsafe water, poor sanitation and poor hygiene practices, such as inadequate handwashing.
 This resulted in half a million children under the age of five dying from diarrhea per year.
 Providing sanitation has been estimated to lower the odds of children suffering diarrhea by 7–17%, and under-five mortality by 5–20%.

 The Human Right to Water and Sanitation was recognized as a human right by the United Nations (UN) General Assembly on 28 July 2010.
 Lack of access to sanitation (toilets) has an impact on public health, dignity, and safety.
 The spread of many diseases (e.g. soil-transmitted helminthiasis, diarrhea, schistosomiasis) and stunted growth in children is directly related to people being exposed to human feces because toilets are either not available or not used.

 Sustainable Development Goal 6 aims to provide sanitation for all.